redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 ![Filestack dashboard](https://user-images.githubusercontent.com/300/82618057-ccac7a80-9b86-11ea-9cd8-7a9e80a5a20f.png)

 But that doesn't help us attach anything to our database record.
-Hmm.
+Let's do that.

 ## The Data